kaustubhhiware/NotiFyre/README.md

     **Note:** These 2 lines should be added as close to the end of the file as possible.

-* If you do not want to be notified for each command, then add this to the end of your rc file:
+* If you do not want to be notified for each command, then add only this to the end of your rc file:

     ```sh
     source ~/notifyre.sh
     ```

-    To get a notification for a command, you need to run it as `nf <command>`
+    To get a notification for a command in this case, you need to run it as `nf <command>`

 ### Configuration
  [(Back to top)](#table-of-contents)